milesj/interweave/docs/matchers.md

 ['Check out my website, ', <Url>github.com/milesj</Url>, '!'];
 ```

-Matchers can be passed to each instance of `Interweave`.
-When adding a matcher, a unique name must
+Matchers can be passed to each render of `Interweave`.
+When adding a matcher, a unique camel-case
-be passed to the constructor.
+name must be passed to the constructor.

 ```tsx
 <Interweave matchers={[new CustomMatcher('foo')]} />
 ```

-To disable all matchers, per instance, pass the `disableMatchers` prop.
+To disable all matchers, per render, pass the `disableMatchers` prop.

 ```tsx
 <Interweave disableMatchers />